“Cooking is the beginning of everything I understand as happiness.”

 Branded the chef who “wants to feed the world” by Time magazine, Andrés and his Washington, D.C.-based nonprofit have emerged as worldwide standard-bearers for empowering people ravaged by crisis — by and large rendering references to Andrés as a celebrity chef increasingly inadequate.

-As auspicious as it has been for the 50-year-old Andrés, his success may have its roots in a pretty basic credo: “You make the best out of every situation,” as he told the Times, “no matter how bad it is.”
+As auspicious as it has been for the 51-year-old Andrés, his success may have its roots in a pretty basic credo: “You make the best out of every situation,” as he told the Times, “no matter how bad it is.”

-His WCK continues to make the best out of really bad situations, on up to last month’s explosions in Beirut and Baltimore.
+His WCK continues to make the best out of really bad situations, on up to last year’s explosions in Beirut and Baltimore.
 Its #ChefsForAmerica outreach has provided over 25 million meals in 400 cities during the pandemic, paying local restaurants over $90 million for more than 7 million meals and delivering them to Americans in need.

 We could go on for paragraphs about WCK’s effects, but let’s let America’s most hands-on philanthropist do it himself.
-During a playful July appearance on The Tonight Show Starring Jimmy Fallon, backdropped by his big family at a long table awaiting the meal Andrés had prepared for the show — fried gamba blanca and sunny-side-up eggs with pisto, a Spanish ratatouille — the chef delivered a serious soliloquy that said pretty much all you need to know about his WCK:
+During a playful appearance last July on The Tonight Show Starring Jimmy Fallon, backdropped by his big family at a long table awaiting the meal Andrés had prepared for the show — fried gamba blanca and sunny-side-up eggs with pisto, a Spanish ratatouille — the chef delivered a serious soliloquy that said pretty much all you need to know about his WCK:

 “I’m so proud because we had thousands and thousands of volunteers, and we were able to do one very smart thing: We put 2,500 restaurants across America working — feeding homeless, feeding shelters, feeding elderly, feeding first-responders — more important, feeding our amazing doctors and nurses in many hospitals across America.
 We’ve been in more than 35 states … plus Indonesia, Venezuela, Colombia, Puerto Rico, Virgin Islands, plus Spain, where we opened 16 kitchens and we did 3 million meals.